mrichins/mrichins.github.io/_posts/2017-01-20-setting-up-functional-test-best-practices.markdown

 }
 ```

-I had to use the contains function rather than equals since google adds a bunch of stuff to the URL, but we know we are at the Google searchNotice that I now we have a basic test that runs, but doesnt do anything interesting, so lets make it do something like searching for 'foo' and clicking the search button.
+I had to use the contains function rather than equals since google adds a bunch of stuff to the URL when you navigate there.
+We know we are at the Google search page since we can see it within the Firefox browser window.
+Now we have a basic test that runs, but doesn't do anything interesting other than what a browser already does.
+The best functional test suites follow important user flows; and, seeing as we are on google's home page, we can model this test on the 'searching' user flow.

-## Making It Actually Do Something Of Consequence
+## Making It Actually Do Something

-Okay, now that we've tested that we have successfully navigated to the google search page, lets have it find the search bar, type a basic string and search for it.
+Here's a first pass at that test.
+I broke down the searching user flow into entering text for 'foo' and clicking the search button that pops up.

 MyFirstTest: